June 2014 Recital

 - Class Attendance – Attendance is extremely important, especially during the months of February through June.
 Each week the steps and proper technique are being taught for the performance.
 Please try to miss as few classes as possible for your dancer’s and their class’ sake.

 - Costumes – A costume must be purchased for each class in order to dance in the show.
-To ensure all dancers receive a costume for the show, the studio automatically purchases a costume for each child in every class unless the parent previously notified the studio their dancer will not be participating in the recital.
-The price breakdown per costume is as follows: Twinkle Tot, Pre-Dance, Kinder Combo Classes = $70.00 per costume.
-All other classes = $75.00 per costume. * Dancers NOT participating in the show must complete a recital non-participation form by January 25, 2013.
+To ensure all dancers receive a costume for the show, the studio automatically purchases a costume for each child in every class unless the parent previously notified the studio their dancer will NOT be participating in the recital.
+The price breakdown per costume is as follows: Twinkle Tots $60.00 each plus tax, Pre-Dance, Hippity Hop, Jazz It Up, Jazzy Tumble and Kinder Combo Classes $65.00 each plus tax, all other classes are $70.00 each plus tax. * Dancers NOT participating in the show must complete a recital non-participation form by December 21, 2013.
 This can be done over the phone, in person, or via fax.
 Unless a recital non-participation form is completed, a costume will be ordered for each dancer and the parent will be responsible for the full costume fee.